International Exchange Students

 Download each form below to complete it, and return it to Kendra Nelson in Off-Campus Study & Exchanges (OCSE) by e-mail scan to firstname.lastname@example.org; fax +1.518.580.5359; or by post to Off-Campus Study & Exchanges, Skidmore College, 815 N. Broadway, Saratoga Springs, NY 12866, USA.

-Return each of the following forms to OCSE by the indicateddeadline.
+Return each of the following items to OCSE by the indicateddeadline.

 - Visit the Web site for the Skidmore College Department of Information Technology to access instructions on creating a non-faculty employee email account.